-Broadcast graphics that don't cost more than the production truck.
+Broadcast graphics that don't cost more than the production truck — for whichever sport is on tonight.

-Pro-grade scorebar, ESPN-style ticker, lineups, lower thirds, and live scoreboard data — all in a browser, paired with our $299 ScoreBox device.
+Pro-grade scorebar, ESPN-style ticker, lower thirds, and live scoreboard data — all in a browser.
+Football, basketball, baseball, hockey, soccer, volleyball, lacrosse, wrestling, and rodeo each run as their own product, same controller pattern, same pricing.
 No CG engine to rent.
 No operator to fly in.

-Walk-through of the controller driving the live demo.
+Walk-through of the controller driving the live demo (football).

 Note: the bottom-line ticker is shared across visitors, so the demo locks ticker edits — you'll see scores cycling but no team imports or changes.
 On a paid instance the ticker is fully editable.